Missed Staging Date | Auto Enrolment | Aviva Business

-Not all types of auto enrolment software are suitable if you’re late for your staging date or duties start date.
-If you’re not sure whether you’ll get set up in time or if you’re late setting up your scheme, you’ll need to check with your software provider to see if your software will still be fully functional.
+Not all auto enrolment software is suitable if you’re late for your duties start date.
+If you’re unsure whether you’ll get set up in time or you’re late setting up your scheme, you’ll need to check with your software provider to see if yours will still be fully functional.

 What to do if you’ve left it to the last minute